Fun for Family and Friends

 In 1931, gaming was legalised in Las Vegas and it soon became known as the home of all-night gambling.
 Many individuals came to Las Vegas from other cities with their knowledge of the casino industry to start a gambling clubs and of course eventually gangsters such as Bugsy Siegel were also attracted to this booming city.
 Although the post war depression of the late 40s forced casinos into a damaging price war, this was finally resolved with an agreement to standardise odds and an agreement to fix limits and after this Las Vegas never really looked back.

-One could say the poker was born in New Orleans during the early 19th century and that it grew more rapidly here particularly in the area known as the swamp (the New Orleans waterfront) than in any other city or town in North America.
+One could say that poker was born in New Orleans during the early 19th century and that it grew more rapidly here particularly in the area known as the swamp (the New Orleans waterfront) than in any other city or town in North America.
 At that time commercial gambling was permitted and there was said to be more gambling venues in New Orleans than in any other American city.

-This was the time of the professional card sharps who frequented the New Orleans and Mississippi river boats and in particular the swamp the gambling was rife.
-Most of these card 'dens' were not on the level and many scams were practised by unscrupulous conmen.
+This was the time of the professional card sharps who frequented the New Orleans and Mississippi river boats and in particular in the swamp the gambling was rife.
+Most of these card ‘dens’ were not on the level and many scams were practised by unscrupulous conmen.
 In fact many of the card sharps victims were the boatmen who travelled the Mississippi River on cargo rafts headed for New Orleans.